m8ngotree/sat-reasoning-traces/README.md

 ## 🙏 Acknowledgments

-- SAT solving algorithms based on modern CDCL and classic DPLL techniques
+- SAT solving algorithm based on the classic DPLL technique
 - Inspired by the need for high-quality logical reasoning training data
 - Built for the machine learning and automated reasoning communities